EddieHubCommunity/support/docs/discord/discord-readme.md

 **Information Regarding Channels:**

+BROWSE CHANNELS: Consists of search and also lists all available channels in the discord, you are able to follow specific channels or entire category.

 TEXT CHANNELS: These consist of the server's main text channels, that are for discourse regarding topics that aren't very tech-specific, and aren't off-topic.

 **GENERAL DISCUSSION:**